sillybytes/sillybytes/posts/legacy/2016/06/seamlessly-vim-tmux-windowmanager_24.md

 ## Tmux

-Finally these lines on `.tmux.conf` are basically modified versions of the `vim-tmux-navigator` plugin ones.
+Finally, these lines on `.tmux.conf` are basically modified versions of the `vim-tmux-navigator` plugin ones.

     is_vim="ps -o state= -o comm= -t '#{pane_tty}' \